-Page 15 Section 2.
+Section 2.
 Access and completion of arts (dance, music, drama, visual and technical arts) and enrichment coursework.

-Page 17 And two or more of the following academic benchmarks or industry credentials: Completion of a minimum of two years of performing and technical arts."
+And two or more of the following academic benchmarks or industry credentials:

+Completion of a minimum of two years of performing and technical arts."

-And two or more from the following behavioral and experimental benchmarks.
-Two or more organized C-Curricular Activities (including language, performing and technical arts).
+- And two or more from the following behavioral and experimental benchmarks. - Two or more organized C-Curricular Activities (including language, performing and technical arts).

-Page 22 What other data do we want to include in our reporting system?
 Number of schools who offer performing and technical art programs to provide a well-rounded education.

-Page 23 State should identify the lowest performing 5% of schools first then identify high schools with a four-year graduation rate of less than 67%
+State should identify the lowest performing 5% of schools first then identify high schools with a four-year graduation rate of less than 67%

 School improvement plans should be given a maximum of four years prior to requiring comprehensive supports and services.

 Varying factors include: administrative turnover, high staff turnover, student and family issues, interruptions to teaching.